Insurance in GermanyThe Checklist for Newcomers 2026

 Important: Health Insurance is Mandatory!

-In Germany, everyone must have health insurance.
-Without health insurance, you cannot legally reside in Germany.
-This should be your first priority after arrival.
+In Germany, every resident must have health insurance (Section 193(3) VVG).
+Without it you generally cannot obtain a residence permit.
+Make this your first priority after arrival.

 Health Insurance